Madame Bey

-Hranoush Sidky Bey (circa 1881 – January 30, 1942), better known as Madame Bey, also Hranuş Sıdki Hanım, was an American boxing trainer.
+Hranoush Sidky Bey (February 25, 1881 – January 30, 1942), better known as Madame Bey, also Hranuş Sıdki Hanım, was an American boxing trainer.
 She ran a boxing camp for world champion boxers in Chatham Township, New Jersey, in the United States.
 Her life and boxing camp are documented in the book Madame Bey's: Home to Boxing Legends.
 Her prominence during the time she operated her boxing camp from 1923 to 1942 is documented in the thousands of press photos taken at her camp.
 Forgotten today, her camp's namesake was an everyday occurrence in sports sections of newspapers.

 Madame Bey was born Hranoush Agaganian (Հրանուշ Աղախանյան), in Constantinople (now Istanbul), Ottoman Empire.
 Her parents were Armenian and French.
 She attended American College, a.k.a.
 Constantinople College for Girls (now a part of Robert College), in Constantinople.
 Her family opposed her marriage to the Turkish Muslim Sidki Bey, who joined the Ottoman Ministry of Foreign Affairs and took a posting in Washington and later in New York.
 Her husband resigned from his position when the Ottoman government asked him to go to Berlin and the two remained stateside.

 She was educated, a mother, a mezzo-soprano opera singer, wife of a Turkish diplomat, and personified sophistication during her years in Washington, D. C. President William McKinley and his wife considered her a friend and she was a few feet away when McKinley was assassinated.
 When renowned journalist Damon Runyon visited the camp to watch Max Schmeling, Runyon wrote, "With Max Schmeling and his training we have no concern here.
 Our concern is with Madame Bey, the lady who runs the place known as Madame Bey's, a famous training camp for prize fighters."
 She created a home for her boxing clientele in which they could train for their sport.
 The boxers who stayed at her boxing camp, followed her rules that she expected her boarders to obey.
 There was no alcohol; up by six; breakfast at seven; supper at five; lights out at ten; no swearing; and no women.
 She was strict in running her business but had personal, matriarchal relationships with her boxers.
 She called them her boys.
 She spoke seven languages – English, Armenian, French, German, Greek, Italian, and Spanish.
 She ran a successful Oriental rug business with her husband after they left the diplomatic corps, but her boxing endeavor she coveted the most.